agra-uni-bremen/BioViz/README.md

 to interface with it.

 ## Build
 Because BioViz is written in Java you need a Java Runtime Environment to use it.
 You can compile and start the application by running the provided gradle build file by calling `./gradlew desktop:run`.

 The program starts with an example DMFB.
 You can load and review your own biochip design.
 The design can be described using the BioGram grammar.
-The grammar is described in [Paper not yet available to download.](http://www.informatik.uni-bremen.de/agra/doc/konf/null.pdf) and examples can be found in the `./core/assets/examples` folder.
+Examples can be found in the `./core/assets/examples` folder.
 Multiple designs can be opened in different tabs.

 The user controls on the left of the window show two important sliders.
 The lower one lets